Meet the Governors

 Martin has been active in school governance for over 25 years both at local level, and nationally as a governor of the National College for School Leadership from 2006-2012 and currently as a National Leader of Governance.
 He is chair of South West Schools Federation (which includes Woolacombe, Combe Martin and Bampton primary schools) and chair designate of Alumnis, a six school MAT (including the SWSF schools )currently being formed.
 He is also a governor and chair of the Resources committee of Mill Water special school.

-Vicky Eul Barker - Community Governor
+Vicky Eul Barker - Foundation Governor (Residential)

 Vicky has been a governor at Ratcliffe School since September 2014.
 She was originally a parent governor, when her child was a residential pupil at the school.
 She is currently a co-opted governor.